Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 # Literature about Geometric Algebra

-Recommended introductory books from a personal view are:
+Recommended books from a personal view are:
 - Dorst: Geometric Algebra for Computer Science, 1st revised ed.
 Includes CGA.
 Including and using GAViewer and Gaigen2.
 - Hildenbrand: Foundations fo Geometric Algebra Computing.
 Including CGA and using Gaalop.
 Basic GA knowledge is preferrable.
+- Hildenbrand: The Power of Geometric Algebra Computing.
+More from Gaalop and extensions of CGA into cubic, conic, quantum.

 There are a lot of free pdf articles and websites available.
 Additionally, the books from Dorst, Hildenbrand, Bayro-Corrochano, Vince, Hestenes, Sobczyk, MacDonald and many others are available.
 Main topics are directed to robotics, geometry, physics and other.
 The newer books often include CGA.
 An example of a nice website is http://geocalc.clas.asu.edu/GA_Primer/GA_Primer/introduction-to-geometric/index.html by Hestenes.

 For a beginner of GA, I recommend the Dorst book, use GAViewer and Gaalop and to accompany Dorst by looking up topics in the web which are unclear after reading it.
+Syntax of Dorst and Hildenbrand are similar, but different.
+I'll concentrate on Gaalop.

 Articles specifically about conformal geometric algebra:
 - dissertation Gebken: https://www.informatik.uni-kiel.de/inf/Sommer/doc/extern/tr1001.pdf